-The Cheadle Center for Natural History and Ecological Restoration hosts UC Santa Barbara undergraduate and graduate courses and hosts public tours, workshops and seminars.
+The Cheadle Center for Biodiversity and Ecological Restoration hosts UC Santa Barbara undergraduate and graduate courses and hosts public tours, workshops and seminars.
 Our seminars, tours and workshops are always open to the public, but preregistration may be required.
-Keep informed about CCBER events through our calendar and CCBER News.
+Keep informed about CCBER events through our Calendar and CCBER News.

 The Kids in Nature

 The Kids in Nature Environmental Education Program promotes the aspirations and achievements of students in underserved schools in Santa Barbara and Goleta by providing quality environmental science education and experiences through field trips, the KIN Science Education Practicum course, tours, and many other hands on activities that bring K-12 students to nature and UC Santa Barbara.

 - More about Kids in Nature